Glycolic Acid Vs. Salicylic Acid: Which Is Better For Your Skin

 What Is Salicylic Acid?

 Salicylic acid is also an organic compound found in willow bark and vegetables like broccoli, cucumber, and mushrooms.
-This belongs to the beta hydroxy acids (BHAs) group.
-BHAs are oil-soluble acids and can also be used as exfoliants.
+It belongs to the beta hydroxy acids (BHAs) group.
+BHAs are oil-soluble acids that can also be used as exfoliants.
+However, it is crucial to understand how to use Salicylic acid and its side effects for better results.

 protip_icon Did You Know?